-Directors also receive materials before each board meeting that include background information about items to be considered at the meeting.
+Directors receive materials before each board meeting that include background information about items to be considered at the meeting.
+Directors are also encouraged to attend externally hosted education and Capital Power contributes to the cost.

 Skills matrix

 The Corporate Governance, Compensation and Nominating Committee uses a skills matrix to identify and track the key skills and areas of strength that the board believes are important for overseeing our business, management and our future growth.